Allergy Asthma & Immunology Institute

 If you have symptoms like nasal discharge and congestion that hang around longer than 10 days, chances are you’ve developed a sinus infection.
 Laura Ispas, MD, of Allergy Asthma & Immunology Institute has years of experience targeting the underlying cause of sinus infections, which often develop due to allergies, then helping patients get relief from their symptoms.
 Don’t keep suffering from ongoing sinus infections.
-Call the office in Leesburg, Virginia, or book an appointment online.
+Call the office in Leesburg, VA and serving the greater Lansdowne, VA and Ashburn, VA areas or book an appointment online.

 You have four pairs of sinuses, which are air-filled spaces found in the bones of your face along your nose.
 Each sinus is lined with membranes that produce mucus.
 Normally, this mucus flows through a small opening and into your nose.